 - Proof of constitution like partnership deed, Memorandum of Association (MOA) /Articles of Association (AOA), certificate of incorporation.

-- Details and proof of place of business like rent agreement or electricity bill
+- Details and proof of place of business like rent agreement and/or electricity bill

-- Authorised signatory like List of partners with their identity and address proof in case of partnership firm or List of directors with their identity and address proof in case of company.
+- Authorized signatory like List of partners with their identity and address proof in case of partnership firm or List of directors with their identity and address proof in case of company.

-- Photographs of proprietor, partners, managing trustee, committee etc. and authorised signatory
+- Photographs of proprietor, partners, managing trustee, committee etc. and authorized signatory

 - a copy of rent/lease agreement along with owner’s (landlord) documents like latest property tax receipt or Municipal Khata copy or a copy of electricity bill